melisasvr/Crypto-Trading-Bot/README.md

 ## Troubleshooting
-- API Errors: Check .env for correct keys and testnet connectivity.
+- API Errors: Verify .env has correct keys and Binance API permissions (trading, withdrawals).
-- No Trades: Testnet data may be static, so try live mode or fewer coins.
+- No Trades: Ensure your account has funds and the market is active.
-- Performance: Increase time.sleep(2) if rate-limited.
+- Performance: Increase
+time.sleep (2) if rate-limited by Binance.

 ## License
-- MIT License—feel free to modify and share!
+- MIT License feel free to modify and share!